-I started running in June and could barely make it 1/2 a block without passing out (and I was in great shape before the babies!).
+I started running that month and could barely make it 1/2 a block without passing out (and I was in great shape before the babies!).
 I realized this was going to take dedication, but I believed Jillian, so I stuck with it.
-By December, I could run 3 miles in each workout and had completed 486 miles!
+Within 6 months, I could run 3 miles in each workout and had completed 486 miles!
 Yes, there were days I didn’t want to run because I was tired.
 Yes, there were days I didn’t want to run because the weather wasn’t optimal (give me cold any day of the week–it’s the heat that gets me).
 But I stuck with it.
 Every day I’d planned to run, I ran–no matter what.
 You can do this too.

 Set realistic goals.

 Sure I wanted the weight to leave immediately, but I knew that wasn’t going to happen.
 I set a goal of losing one pound per week.
 I wanted to be cautiously reasonable and make sure that I could exceed my goal, instead of never meeting a goal that was too aggressive.
 It’s not healthy to lose much more than this, and often it’s just water weight.
 Set your goal realistically, it makes it much easier to accomplish.